-A contract can be in the format of a letter agreement, or a side letter alongside another agreement.
-An agreement does not necessarily need to be embodied in the traditional structure of a contract (i.e. with a parties block, recitals, words of agreement, numbered articles and sections, and signature formula).
+A contract can be in the format of letter agreements, or side letters alongside another (main) agreement.
+Agreements do not necessarily need to be embodied in the traditional structure of a contract (i.e. with a parties block, recitals, words of agreement, numbered articles and sections, and signature formula).
 Most types of agreements are equally enforceable when they take the form of a letter agreement from one party to the other (and signed as ‘accepted’ or ‘agreed to’ by the other).

 A letter agreement is a letter that contains the terms of the agreement and is signed by the sender and by the addressee.
 Usually, a letter agreement is used for short agreements (although there are lengthy exceptions).

 In the context of an M&A transaction, letter agreements are sometimes referred to as side letters.
 They are agreed in connection with a set of transaction documents.
 Occasionally, when an acquisition agreement is not conveniently suited to address an arrangement amongst the parties, side letters are used.
 A side letter would address one subject; a transaction may therefore involve several side letters.